-But if perverting scriptures be any reason for the non-reading of them, then, of all men in the world, the popes, cardinals, priests, Jesuits, should be prohibited; of all men, they should never touch a Bible.
-Instances are many: I will present you with a few.
-Dr. Harding, and the Louvainists with him, argue thus: "The Son of man came not to destroy, but to seek and save that which is [lost]:" ergò, in the sacrament the accidents of bread and winc remain without their subjects.
-"The axe may not boast himself against him that you.
-V.

-lifteth it up:" ergò, no man may dare to judge the pope; if he leads thousands of souls to hell, no man may mutter or say, Domine, cur ita facis?
-"To the pure all things are pure; to the unclean all things are unclean:" ergò, it is not lawful for priests to marry. holy things to dogs:" ergo, prayers must be in a strange tongue [which] the people do not understand.
-"I will sprinkle clean water upon you:" ergò, the priest must sprinkle the people with holy water.
-Christ said, "Without me ye can do nothing:" ergo, the bishop alone must consecrate the church.
-Paul saith, "The rock was Christ:" ergo, the altar must be of stone.
-"The earth is the Lord's, the round world, and all that dwell therein:" ergò, the host of sacramental bread must be round.
-"God made the sun to rule the day, and the moon the night:" ergò, the dignity of the pope is fifty-six times bigger than the emperor's dignity.
-The thief upon the cross repented himself of his life: ergò, the priest at Mass must fetch a sigh and knock his breast.
-Judas kissed Christ: ergò, the priest must kiss the altar.
-"Take the money in the mouth of the fish, and pay for me and thee:" ergò, the pope is the head of the church.
-"Babylon is a cup of gold in the hand of the Lord:" ergò, the chalice must be of silver or gold.
-Thus I have given you a full dozen of instances of their horrible abusing of the scripture; and if it were serviceable, I could furnish you with a dozen more; [they being] the greatest abusers of the scripture that ever were, and the greatest blasphemers that ever were in applying that to ignorant, sinful men, which is peculiar to the Lord Jesus; as, "The pope is 'the light that cometh into the world;" and the ambassadors of Sicily thus supplicate the pope: Tu qui tollis peccata mundi, "O thou that takest away the sins of the world, have mercy upon us.
-O thou that takest away the sins of the world," dona nobis pacem, "grant us thy peace."
-And these, (with much more that might be added,) I say, these illogical, nonsensical inferences and blasphemous applications are asserted by bishop Jewel at Paul's Cross, and Chemnitius.
-(Examen Concilii Tridentini.)
+But if perverting Scriptures, be any reason for the non-reading of them; then of all men in the World, the Popes, Cardinals, Priests; Tesuites, should be prohibited; of all men they should never touch a Bible, instances are many: I will present you with a few.
+Dr. Harding and the Lovainists with him argue thus; The Son of Man came not to destroy, but to seek and save that which is; Ergo, in the Sacrament the Accidents of Bread and Wine remain without their Subjects.
+The Axe may not boast himself against him that lifteth it up; Ergo, no Man may dare to judg the Pope, if he leads thousands of Souls to Hell; no Man may mutter, or fay, Domine cur its facis.
+To the pure all things are pure, to the unclean all things are unclean; Ergo, It is not lawful for Priests to Marry.
+Give not Holy things to Dogs, Ergo, Prayers must be in a strange Tongue the people do not understand.
+I will sprinkle clean Water upon you; Ergo, the Priest must sprinkle the people with Holy Water.
+Christ said, Without me ye can do nothing; Ergo, the Bishop alone must consecrate the Church.
+Paul saith, the Rock was Christ; Ergo, the Altar must be of Stone.
+The Earth is the Lords, the round World, and all that dwell therein; Ergo, the Host or Sacramental Bread must be round.
+God made the Sun to rule the day, and the Moon the Night; Ergo, the Dignity of the Pope is Fifty fix times bigger then the Emperours Dignity.
+The Thief upon the Cross, repented himself of his Life; Ergo, the Priest at Mass must fetch a sigh, and knock his Breast.
+Juds kissed Christ; Ergo, the Priest must kiss the Altar.
+Take the Money in the mouth of the Fish, and pay for me: and thee; Ergo, the Pope is the Head of the Church.
+Babylon is as Cup of Gold in the hand of the Lord; Ergo, the Chalice must be of Silver or Gold.
+Thus I have given you a full dozen of instances; of their horrible abusing of the Scripture; and if it were serviceable II could furnish you with a dozen more, the greatest abusers of the Scripture that ever were, and the greatest blasphemers that ever were, in applying that to ignorant finful men, which is peculiar to the Lord Jesus: As the Pope is the Light that cometh into the World; and the Ambaffadours of Sicilie thus supplicate the Pope Tu qui tollin peccata mund?
+Oh thou, that takest away the Sins of the World have mercy upon us 50 Oh Oh thou that takest away the sins of the World, Dona nobis pacem, Grant us thy peace.
+And these (with much more that might be added) I say these illogical non-sensical inferences, and blasphemous applications are afferted, by Bishop Jewel at Pauls Cross; and Chemnitius.
+Exam.